-On the 10th of April, 2017, an article by Niall O’Dowd was published in the Irish Times.
+On the 10th of April, 2017, an article by Niall O’Dowd was published in The Irish Times.
 It was titled “Irish America is facing an unnecessary death.”
-We have decided to highlight this article as it draws attention to certain contradictions in contemporary Irish discourse regarding the nature of who and what is Irish.
-What is implicit and unspoken in this article is the real practical significance of ethno-cultural ties and identification.
+I highlight this article as it draws attention to certain contradictions in contemporary Irish discussion regarding the nature of who and what is Irish.
+Implicit and unspoken in this article is the practical significance of ethno-cultural ties and identification.

 In the article, the author decries the certain demise of Irish America.
 This demise is certain as a consequence of the “lack of a replacement generation of Irish-born immigrants.”